corneliusrenken/notion-query/README.md

 ## Planned Features
 - Support more Notion block types.
     - Currently, only the basic text-based blocks are supported.
-Notion-embedded databases and tables are not yet supported, for example.
+Notion-embedded databases and tables are not, for example.
-- User interface, displaying out-of-sync pages and the ability to re-sync them.
+- User interface displaying out-of-sync pages and the ability to re-sync them.
 - Allow to load another set of relevant pages, not considering previously used ones, to try and find more responses.

 ## How To Use